HIPAA Compliance Essentials for 2026

 The Security Rule

 The Security Rule works alongside the Privacy Rule.
-It sets tech, admin, and physical protections for digital PHI (ePHI).
-These protections protect the data privacy, accuracy, and access of ePHI.
+It sets tech, admin, and physical safeguards for digital PHI (ePHI).
+These safeguards protect the data privacy, accuracy, and access of ePHI.

-The Security Rule establishes three categories of protections:.
+The Security Rule establishes three categories of safeguards:.

 - Security management and risk analysis.